practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 The `Article#to_params` method is used internally by Rails to generate paths.
 So wherever `article_url` or `article_path` get called with an `Article` object, this method will be called to determine what gets returned.
 If the article has a slug associated, it'll return something like "/articles/improving-legacy-code".
 If it doesn't have a slug set yet, it will return the familiar opaque database ids, i.e. "/articles/101".

+There is a bit of an inconsistency in this design worth noting: I chose to override the `to_params` method, but not the `find` method on my model.
+However, since the former is a method that is designed to be overridden and the latter might be surprising to override, I felt somewhat comfortable with this design decision.

-In the process of making this change, I also took care to add a redirect to the new style URLs whenever a slug existed for an article.
+Although it's not worth showing the code for it, I also added a redirect to the new style URLs whenever a slug existed for an article.
 By doing this, I was able to effectively deprecate the old URL style without breaking existing links.
-While we won't ever disable lookup by database ID, this at least preserves some consistency at the surface level.
+While we won't ever disable lookup by database ID, this at least preserves some consistency at the surface level of the application.

 > HISTORY: Deployed 2013-08-16 and then merged the next day.
 Adding slugs to articles was a manual process that I completed a few days after the feature shipped.
 >